What Time Is It? A Defense of the Church Calendar

 Many who believe they are more spiritual and biblical than saints in history object to the Church Calendar, while being swept away into a secular view of time.
 Remember the calendar has political and world-shaping significance.
 Think of the French Revolution - what did they do (beyond thrusting upon us the devilish Metric System) - they tried to undo the seven day, Christian Calendar with a ten-day week.
 The Bolshevik Revolution forming the USSR required atheistic, political holidays.
 In China there is the birthday (July 1) of the Chinese Communist Party and National Day (October 1).
 In the light of this, I cannot see how Christians can object to Christmas or Ascension.

 A biblical use of the Church Calendar including the highlights of Advent, Christmas, Epiphany, Easter, Ascension, and Pentecost does not introduce new ceremonies or rituals to bind up men's consciences.
 Rather, it organizes and directs our Scripture readings, prayers, hymns, and sermons according to the life of Christ.
 Such an organization must take place in any case.
-By a Calendar gives us celebrations of redemptive significance.
+To organize this by a Calendar gives us celebrations of redemptive significance and the potential of more unity with other Christians (something Jesus was concerned about, John 17).
 By this we enjoy a redemptive calendar which marks time under the Lordship of Christ.
 Jesus is Lord of Time!

 Does anybody know what time it is?
 Do we have a Christian view of time or is our calendar no better than communist statism - with independence day, labor day, memorial day, veterans day, and presidents day.
 Do we know “IRS day” (April 15) better than Ascension, Easter, or Pentecost?
 Do dates set by our tax-men loom larger than Jesus ascending to the right hand of God the Father?
 Probably so.
 This is an indication that we are toddlers in Christian thinking about the significance of time and calendar.